Liquidation: A guide for creditors

 - the information would be privileged from production in legal proceedings

-- there is not sufficient available property to comply with the request
+- there is not enough money to cover the costs incurred to comply with the request

-- the law requires the information to be provided by the liquidator within 20 business days of the request being made.
+The law requires the liquidator to provide the information within 20 business days of the request being made.

 If the direction is not reasonable, the liquidator must notify the requesting party and set out reasons why the request is not reasonable.

 If the requesting party agrees to pay the costs of providing the information and security for those costs is provided (if the liquidator requires it), the liquidator must comply with the request.

 Liquidators must keep sufficient books to give a complete and correct record of their administration of the company’s affairs.
 These include minutes of meetings and details of all the receipts and payments for the liquidation.

 These books must be available at the liquidator’s office for inspection by creditors and shareholders.